Edited 7/6/19: As I sit and read this blog over three years after I first wrote it, it gives me great pause.

 I apologize for ignoring stories and evidence of abuse in the Astanga community.
 I commit to supporting the victims and listening.
 I want to do better to create a safe place for all to practice yoga free from abuse.

 For more information about the stories of abuse within the Ashtanga community, you may refer to the following resources (Trigger Warning: links contain stories and photos of sexual assault):

 If you or someone you know have been sexually assaulted, there are resources available to you through the Rape, Abuse, & Incest National Network (www.rainn.org): 800-656-4673

 Said by Sri K Pattabhi Jois -- and passed along as if a promise.
 A promise of what I wonder?

 So many of us want this "all" to be good things.
 And often times it is.

-You'll hear this message, this promise, in all forms of yoga.
+You'll hear this message, this promise, in some forms of yoga.
 Practice and get stronger.
 Practice and get more flexibility.
 Practice and get a better butt.
 Practice and get bliss.
 Practice and get that pose.
 Practice and get what you desire....The list of what you are promised to "get" goes on.

 While yoga definitely has the potential to offer us all these possibilities and more, there is no guarantee.